integreat-io/integreat-transformers/README.md

 - `null` and `undefined` are untouched
 - All other types will return `undefined`

+To round numbers, set the `precision` operand to the number of decimals to round to.
+When `precision` is not set, the number will not be rounded.

+Note that JavaScript rounds towards +∞ for negative numbers where the decimal 5 is rounded away.
+Other systems may round away from 0 in such cases.

 ### `boolean`

 Transforms values to boolean by JavaScript rules, except the string `'false'`,